edufelip/amazing-note/README.md

   - Lint: `./gradlew :app:lintDebug`
  - Gradle Wrapper: 9.0-milestone-1

-iOS (SwiftPM + Shared Framework)
+iOS (SwiftPM + ComposeApp Framework)
 - Requirements: Xcode 15+, JDK 17
 - First-time setup / refresh shared framework slices:
   - `./scripts/rebuild_ios.sh`
 - Open the project in Xcode:
   - `open iosApp/iosApp.xcodeproj`
-- Subsequent runs: the Xcode build phase automatically calls `embedAndSignAppleFrameworkForXcode` so you only need to hit Run.
+- Manual Gradle invocation if you prefer not to use the helper script:
+  - `./gradlew -PCONFIGURATION=Debug -PSDK_NAME=iphonesimulator :composeApp:packForXcode :iosApp:packForXcode`
+- Subsequent runs: Xcode picks up the freshly synced `ComposeApp.framework` from `iosApp/Frameworks/<CONFIGURATION>-<platform>/`, so hitting Run in Xcode is enough.
+- Android Studio integration: the `iosApp` Kotlin Multiplatform module now exposes the usual `runDebugExecutableIosSimulatorArm64` task, so the KMM plug-in restores the iOS run configuration (it still defers to Xcode/`run_ios_app.sh` for real execution).

 Notes
 - Ensure `GoogleService-Info.plist` is present in `iosApp/iosApp/` and your URL scheme (REVERSED_CLIENT_ID) is set in `Info.plist`.